 We champion clinical governance and our team, overseen by experienced Clinical Nurse Managers, are always striving to improve the quality of care we provide to children and young people in their homes.
 So you can rest assured knowing the care we deliver is industry-leading and of the highest standards.

-- Openness and candour
+Openness and candour

 Regular audits and reports in key areas for reassurance care is of a high quality and to ensure you receive the service you expect.
 So, are we meeting the needs of the child and the family?
 Are we effective in covering the rota?
 Do we successfully manage incidents?
 Are care plans succinct and up to date?